At a Glance

 ✨Showcase Your Expertise

 Make sure to highlight your background in plumbing and gas during the interview.
-Be prepared to discuss specific experiences and projects that demonstrate your skills and knowledge in these areas.
+Be prepared to discuss specific experiences and challenges you've faced in the field, as this will demonstrate your knowledge and skills.

 ✨Emphasise Training Experience

-Since the role involves training others, share any previous experience you have in teaching or mentoring.
-Discuss your approach to training and how you engage learners effectively.
+Since the role involves training others, it's crucial to talk about any previous experience you have in teaching or mentoring.
+Share examples of how you've successfully trained others and the methods you used to engage them.

 ✨Discuss Work/Life Balance